darrenrahnemoon/machine-learning-playground/README.md

 ## Setup

-Go figure it out yourself.
+Figuring it out yourself is more fun.

 ## PR Policy